-The Board of Selectmen, upon the initiative of a majority vote of the Personel Board, shall have the authority to establish and amend Personnel Policies for non-union employees of the Town.
+The Board of Selectmen, shall have the authority to establish and amend Personnel Policies for nonunion employees of the Town.
 The Compensation and Classification Table, as amended from time to time, shall be incorporated by reference into the Personnel By-law.
-Amendment to the Compensation and Classification Table shall further be approved by Town Meeting, except that in the case of urgent necessity, the Personnel Board, after consultation with the appointing authority and the Board of Selectmen, may establish interim positions and compensation until the vote of the next Town Meeting.
+Amendment to the Compensation and Classification Table shall further be approved by Town Meeting, except that in the case of urgent necessity, the Board of Selectmen, may establish interim positions and compensation until the vote of the next Town Meeting.
 The compensation of elected officers of the Town shall be established annually by vote of the Town.
 A public hearing, notice of which is to be published at least seven (7) days prior to the hearing in a newspaper of general circulation in the Town, shall be held by the Selectmen prior to the adoption or amendment of any personnel policy.
 For purposes of this by-law, personnel policies may include any conditions of employment, consistent with applicable state or federal law.